svmo/python-project-codeLou/README.md

 * Command line recipe program that will auto half a recipe
   * master loop app
   * conversion app
-  * read from external file or API
+  * read from external file or API: [recipe scraper](https://github.com/hhursev/recipe-scrapers/)
   * MVP
     * UI that let's users input a URL and scale factor
     * fucntion to pass URL to API and extract recipe